Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Logics with causal multiteam semantics

-Capital letters such as $X, Y,\dots$ denote \textbf{variables} (thought to stand for specific magnitudes such as ``temperature'', ``volume'', etc.) which take \textbf{values} denoted by small letters (e.g. the values of the variable $X$ will be denoted by $x, x', \dots$).
+Capital letters such as $X, Y,\dots$ denote \textbf{variables} (standing for specific magnitudes such as ``temperature'' and ``volume'') which take \textbf{values} denoted by small letters.
+The values of the variable $X$ will be often denoted by $x, x', \dots$.
 Sets (and tuples, depending on the context) of variables and values are denoted by boldface letters such as $\SET X$ and $\SET x$.
 We consider probabilities that arise from the counting measures of finite (multi)sets.
 For finite sets $S\subseteq T$, we define \( P_T(S):= \frac{|S|}{|T|}. \)